abaas-madscience/ansible-k3-rancher/README.md

 ansible-playbook -i inventory/hosts.yml playbooks/<playbook-name>.yml
 ```

-Ensure that the `inventory/hosts.yml` file is correctly configured with your control and worker nodes.
+Make sure the `inventory/hosts.yml` file is correctly configured with your control and worker nodes.

 ## Inventory File

 The `inventory/hosts.yml` file should define your control and worker nodes.
-Here is an example structure:
+Here's an example structure:

 ```yaml
 all: